8 June 2020

 Romer’s next series of films, The Seven Wonders of the World (1994), returns to the established format with John striding about ancient sites and talking directly to camera with his expressive hand gestures and his boundless enthusiasm, but this time with the addition of computer ‘virtual-reality’-like simulations superimposed to give an idea of the lost magnificence of the seven famous monuments, almost all of which have now vanished.
 Each episode is in effect a catalogue or gazetteer ranging through the legendary list of the Seven Wonders of the Ancient World: Phidias’s statue of Zeus at Olympia, the Pharos lighthouse of Alexandria, the Colossus of Rhodes, the Mausoleum of Halicarnassus, the Temple of Artemis at Ephesus, the Hanging Gardens of Babylon, and, of course, the Pyramids at Giza.
 And by means of appropriate context and comparison, Romer manages to squeeze in a couple of other worthy contenders along the way, such as the Parthenon in Athens, inside which stood Phidias’s great statue of Athena – “a dress rehearsal” for his later statue of Zeus at Olympia, and the magnificent altar of Pergamon, built a little too late to have been counted by the ancient writers, but definitely an eighth wonder in its own right, as John says.
 He also brings in a few modern wonders of the world such as the Sydney Opera House, its interior and exterior lines almost mirroring those of the Egyptian Pyramids in some ways.

-Once again Romer’s characteristically laid-back, yet effortlessly informed and deeply knowledgeable narration is lifted by his twin gifts of remarkable eloquence, counterpoised with a wry sort of quotidian humour which is all his own.
+Once again Romer’s characteristically laid-back, yet effortlessly informed and deeply knowledgeable narration is lifted by his twin gifts of remarkable eloquence, counterpoised with a wry sort of humour which is all his own.
 For instance, whilst lying on a stone slab in a steam-filled Turkish bath having his shoulders pounded by a rather rotund masseur, he reflects on how the Turkish bath is a direct lineal descendent of the bathhouses invented by the ancient Romans; and yet, he wonders, “where are all the wonderfully sculpted torsos of Classical antiquity nowadays?” – concluding that they are probably no less common now than they were back then.
 Looking back though is also a way of looking forward.
 The idealised sense of hyper-realism which was the then revolutionary invention of Hellenistic art remains just as redolent today, he claims, as it is still with us, indeed it is readily apparent from the likes of “the paintings of Francis Bacon to dear old Robocop.”
 In this manner then, one of the main points of the series comes back to a theme which Romer first explored in Testament, that an essential continuity of ideas, philosophies, beliefs and the basic elements of religion which first met and melded in the alembic of the ancient world, joining the cultures of the mystic East with the magpie-like transmutations of the West, has founded the basic fundamentals upon which is built the modern world we know and recognise today.

 Underlying the sense of wonder which comes through in each of these films in spades is Romer’s deep empathy for the ordinary lives of the ancients.
 At one point he enthuses about how he “absolutely loves looking round local museums”, and in such moments the viewer is gifted an intimate guided tour as John seemingly extemporises over the things he sees, apparently talking completely off the cuff, and yet it’s all part of a quite carefully crafted narrative aim.
 He’s not so much telling us as showing us.
 The idea of surveying the Seven Wonders is an interesting premise which quite literally covers a lot of ground, consequently it’s a bit of a geographical as well as an almost quantum leaping kind of guide to the ancient world; admirable in its attempt to show the viewer that much of the ancient world was just as old to the ancient Greeks as the ancient Greeks and Romans are to us today.
 Personally I would have preferred it without all the whizzy early efforts at CGI, which seem a little dated now; but then I’m not overly impressed by the current feats of CGI either – I suppose it’s become a necessary evil though, and one which logically is now unavoidable in the visual arts of documentary film-making.